 The Hazardous Waste Disposal area for the Forest Sciences Centre is located in the HAZ-MAT Facility.
 The HAZ-MAT Facility is located on the main floor between CAWP and the Forest Sciences Centre.
 Procedures developed for the disposal of hazardous materials in the Forest Sciences Centre can be found in the FSC HazMat Facility & Hazardous Waste Disposal Reference Guide.
-A copy can be found in the (yellow) HazMat Facility binder located in each departmental office.
+A copy is sent to all authorized users.

-See the UBC Hazardous Waste Information Sheet poster posted at the Hazardous Waste Disposal Cage for details of hazardous wastes accepted by ESF.
+See the UBC Hazardous Waste Information Sheet poster59 posted at the Hazardous Waste Disposal Cage for details of hazardous wastes accepted by ESF.

 All hazardous waste for pick-up by UBC Environmental Services Facility must be properly tagged, labeled and placed INSIDE designated Hazardous Waste Disposal cage in the HazMat Facility.
 Keys to the Hazardous Waste Disposal area can be signed out from the Department Offices.
 Only authorized personnel can sign out the keys to the HazMat Facility.
-Access is restricted to those who have successfully completed the UBC Laboratory Chemical Safety or the UBC Introduction to Laboratory Safety Course and the Forestry Haz-Mat Facility Safety Quiz.
+Access is restricted to those who have successfully completed the UBC Chemical Safety Training60 or Introduction to Laboratory Safety Training60, General Audience WHMIS61, Hazardous Waste Management Training, Transportation

-&lt;sup>52 Contact UBC Safety & Risk Services for complete list of hazardous wastes and updated procedures
+57 Contact UBC Safety & Risk Services for complete list of hazardous wastes and updated procedures